itskarelleh/markdown-notes-app/README.md

 This Notes App allows the user to write notes with Markdown, a syntax that makes it easy to format an online document.

 ### What's Markdown 🤔
-markdown
-:  lightweight markup language for creating formatted text using a plain-text editor

 Markdown is a simple syntax that is used for formatting text on web pages.
 You can make text **bold** or  *italicized*.
 You can also create amazing write order lists and much more.

 ### Why Use Markdown Editor